Swedish Christmas peaks on 24 December – with family, food and Father Christmas!

 Homes are also decorated with wall hangings depicting brownies and winter scenes, with tablecloths in Christmas patterns, and with candlesticks, little Father Christmas figures and angels.
 The home is filled with the powerful scent of hyacinths.

 At three o’clock, many Swedes turn on the TV to watch a cavalcade of Disney film scenes that have been shown ever since the 1960s without anyone tiring of them.
-Only then can the celebrations begin in earnest.
+Only then can the celebrations begin in earnest, some say.

 Abundance of food